 Understanding Carat Weights – And Why We Typically Refer to Millimeters Instead of Carats

-Additionally, different types of stones have different weights to them, and since we commonly work with moissanite and sapphires as well as diamonds, using the dimensions of the stone is more relevant as to what will fit in a particular setting.
-The chart below compares the typical carat weight of the stone sizes to their millimeter size.
-You can print out a .pdf of this chart to see the actual size of these different stone sizes, and how they might look on your hand (be sure to print at 100%).
+The chart below compares typical carat weights to millimeter sizes for different stones.
+You can print out a PDF of this chart to see the actual size of these different stone sizes and how they might look on your hand (be sure to print at 100%).

 Something else to consider when choosing a stone size is the proportions.
 In the illustration above, the rings are pictured in a US ring size 7 and have a 1.5x1.5mm band.
 But the dimensions of the different components of a ring will affect how big or small a stone will appear, as you can see below in the illustration of a round 5mm stone size.